Lay3rLabs/wavs-safe/README.md

 TODO:

 - [ ] Refactor agent for better tool use and openai support
+- [ ] Tool use should support contract calls
 - [ ] Consolidate / refactor service types
 - [ ] Better way to check result from Guard in demo
-- [ ] Get make wasi-exec working for easier testing
+- [ ] Gaurd should support make wasi-exec

 Later: